wp-plugins/super-portfolios-and-effects/readme.txt

 Installing this plugin as regular wordpress plugin.

 After install, this plugin enable a custom post called <strong>portfolios</strong>.
-Add category & items on that custom post.
+Add category & items on that custom post called portoflios.
-After adding items, you are ready to use this plugin in your post, page, widget or anywhere you like.
+After adding items, you are ready to use this plugin in your post or page anywhere you like with shortcode

 Go to page > Add New.
-On the editor, you will see a blue button  by clicking button you see the shortcode like <code>[portfolios category="Category_Name" style="style1"]</code>
+On the editor, you will see a blue button and select you options by clicking insert button you see the shortcode like <code>[portfolios category="Category_Name" style="style1"]</code>

 Use category title, not category id or slag.
 Make sure spelling is ok.
 It is case sensitive.